Hubear41/Sketchy-Magic/README.md

 [Wireframe layout](https://wireframe.cc/OzQuLF)

 ## MVPs
-- [ ] Basic visuals and designs for the player and enemies.
+- [x] Basic visuals and designs for the player and enemies.
 - [x] Player cast spells by drawing shapes.
 - [x] Enemies will go after the crystal and try to leave the screen if the crystal has been captured.
-- [ ] Enemies that succeed in leaving causes a 'Game Over'.
+- [x] Enemies that succeed in leaving causes a 'Game Over'.
+- [ ] A Tutorial is available for players to practice drawing with a mouse or touchpad.

 ## Architecture and Technologies